salilvnair/code-client/README.md

 # Code-Client
-> A Desktop application to see git logs, commit changes and many other features of the       providers like Bitbucket, Github, GitLab etc.
+> Code client is a desktop application to see git logs, commit changes, compare branches and many other features from providers like Bitbucket, Github, GitLab etc.

-	It is an Angular Electron fused desktop application build using @ngxeu/cli and @ngxeu/core package along with angular and electron.
+>It is an Angular Electron fused desktop application build using @ngxeu/cli and @ngxeu/core package along with angular and electron.

 &nbsp;